-What is driving in New Zealand and on its South Island West Coast like, in an area of rugged coastline, stormy seas and green rainforests?
+What is driving on the South Island West Coast like, in the remote region of green farming areas, rugged coastline, stormy seas and green rainforests?

-Lake Matheson with Mount Cook in the background, New Zealand South Island West Coast
+Lake Matheson and a reflection of Mount Cook on the South Island West Coast

-West Coast is beautiful, the green coastline is backed by New Zealand’s highest mountains.
-The mountains also make that West Coast is far away from everything: only 40 000 people of New Zealand’s total of 4,5 million live here.
+The west is green, beautiful and backed by the highest mountains of the country.
+The mountains make West Coast a place far away from everything: wherever you go, the distances will be long.
+Only 40 000 people of New Zealand’s total of 4,5 million have settled in this isolated area.

-No cities exist on the West Coast, people live in isolate houses and small settlements.
-They don’t even have an internet connection outside the villages.
+No cities exist on the West Coast, only isolate houses and small settlements.
+At the time we were visiting, they didn’t even have proper internet connections outside the villages.

-West Coast: Part of Our South Island Trip
+West Coast as a Part of Our South Island Trip

-West Coast is a part (section number 2) of our South Island round trip for which we rented a campervan.
+The West Coast is a part (section number 2) of our South Island round trip, for which purpose we rented a campervan.

-To get to West Coast we crossed the mountains along the Arthur’s Pass road from Christchurch and to leave West Coast we took the road to Queenstown across Haast Pass.
-These are the two main roads leading to the West Coast.
-Plus there is a third road in the north, the Buller Gorge road from Nelson.
+To get to the west we crossed the mountains along the Arthur’s Pass road from Christchurch, and to leave it behind we took the road to Queenstown across the Haast Pass.
+These are the two main roads linking the West Coast to the rest of the world.
+Plus the third road in the north, the Buller Gorge road from Nelson.

-If you want to know how we arranged our New Zealand campervan trip that information is in my post New Zealand in Campervan: Christchurch to Greymouth.
+If you want to read about how we arranged our New Zealand campervan trip, check out the post New Zealand in Campervan: Christchurch to Greymouth.

 On the way to the New Zealand West Coast

-And finally, to find all posts on our South Island road trip check out my main post New Zealand South Island Road Trip in 11 Days.
+And finally, for all posts on our South Island road trip check out the main post New Zealand South Island Road Trip in 11 Days.

 South Island West Coast Drive on the Map

-We stayed three nights on the West Coast, first in Greymouth in the north, then in Franz Josef Village in the middle and last in Haast at the south end before turning inland.
+We stayed three nights on the West Coast, first in Greymouth in the north, then in Franz Josef Village in the middle and last in Haast in the south, before turning inland.

 I will show you West Coast attractions from north to south.
-The first attraction is Punakaiki and its Pancake Rocks.
+The first place to see is Punakaiki and its Pancake Rocks:

 Punakaiki Pancake Rocks

 Have you ever seen piles of petrified pancakes?
 I have.
-In Paparoa National Park near the small settlement of Punakaiki.
-These piled stones really look like pancakes.
-They are layers of limestone, separated by thin bands of soft stone.
+In Paparoa National Park near the small village of Punakaiki.
+These piled stones really look like pancakes, but they are layers of limestone, separated by thin bands of soft stone.

-There are thousands of piles like this in Paparoa and that all looks dramatic.
-The piles have not been like this from the beginning of time, they have been formed by sea storms and rain during thousands of years and they will be formed in the future.
+There are thousands of piles like this in Paparoa, which looks dramatic.
+The piles have not been like this from the beginning, no, sea storms and rain have shaped them during thousands of years and will form them even more in the future.

-To see the pancakes you only have to take a 25 min loop walk from the information centre on main road.
-Most of the pancakes are at the Dolomite Point so that’s what the name comes from.
-The Dolomite Point walk is an easy walk and the first part is accessible.
+To see the pancakes you only have to take a 25 min loop walk from the visitor centre located on main road.
+As most of the pancakes are in a place called Dolomite Point, that’s where you should go.

 Petrified pancakes of Punakaiki

-The rockes are in Paparoa National Park, South Island West Coast.
+The pancake rocks of Paparoa National Park, South Island West Coast.

 Truman Track Rainforest Walk